 - Vietnam Airlines launched a Ho Chi Minh City to San Francisco flight, which covers a distance of 7,838 miles

-As airlines rebuild their global route networks, we’re seeing the resumption of some ultra long haul flights.
+As airlines have rebuilt their global route networks, we’ve not only seen the resumption of some ultra long haul flights, but we’ve even seen the introduction of some new ones.
 We’ve seen so many new long haul flights launched in the past five years or so, thanks to how amazing the Airbus A350 and Boeing 787 are.
 Compared to previous generation aircraft, these planes are low capacity, long range, and fuel efficient.

 While these marathon flights are great for those traveling in a premium cabin, I can’t imagine doing a nonstop flight like this in economy.
 In those situations I feel like I’d rather break up the journey than fly nonstop.
 Heck, even in business class I feel like some of these flights are too long.